angular/bower-material/README.md

 <br/>

-Show below is a karma-configuration file (`karma.conf.js`) sample that may be a useful template for your own testing purposes:<br/><br/>
+Shown below is a karma-configuration file (`karma.conf.js`) sample that may be a useful template for your own testing purposes:<br/><br/>

 ```js
 module.exports = function(config) {